mbmccormick/baby-tracker-iot-button/README.md

 Connect your AWS IoT Button as a trigger for the AWS Lambda Function.

+Configure your AWS Lambda Function to use the Node.js 12.x runtime and allow for a 30 second timeout.

 Create three environment variables on your AWS Lambda Function:

 `EMAIL_ADDRESS` - The email address for your Baby Tracker account.